 Some have commented that this is quite a girly looking bottle of handwash so it may not be one chosen by males but those in my house have not complained about the pinkness nor the smell so I would think it depends on personal taste.

 I have sensitive skin that reacts to certain ingredients in some toiletries so I do have to be a bit careful what I buy but I have had no adverse reaction from using this and must wash my hands up in this bathroom at least twice a day if not more.

 My hands fell perfectly normal and clean after using this handwash.
 They don't feel tight and dry at all but neither do they feel moisturised and fed so I do still use handcream especially if I have been out in the garden prior to washing my hands.

 The handwash is quite a good thickness in that is doesn't slip off your hands before you have time to rub it in to wash them.
 It feels nice and as you use the product you get that lovely English country rose garden smell which is something that I find quite uplifting on these rainy days we enjoyed recently.

 I would certainly recommend these bottles.
 This is a lovely, quite feminine aroma but one that is old fashioned and very English.
 They have other nice citrus scented handwashes too which might appeal to others so pop along and give them a sniff in your local shop.
 Tesco sell them and I am sure they are in other places too.

-We have 743 guests and 2 members online
+We have 1091 guests and one member online